 Swami Sarvadevananda, the minister and spiritual leader of the Vedanta Society of Southern California, is a monk of the Ramakrishna Order of India.
-Because he lived near Belur Math from 1960 onward, he came into contact with many monks who were initiated by Holy Mother, Swami Brahmananda, Swami Shivananda, and other direct disciples of Ramakrishna
+He lived near Belur Math from 1960 onward, and thus got the opportunity to come into contact with many monks who were initiated by Holy Mother, Swami Brahmananda, Swami Shivananda, and other direct disciples of Ramakrishna.

-In 1993, Swami Sarvadevananda was posted to the Vedanta Society of Southern California in Hollywood to serve as assistant minister.
-When his predecessor, Swami Swahananda, passed away in October, 2012, he became the minister and spiritual leader of the Vedanta Society.
+In 1993, Swami Sarvadevananda was posted to the Vedanta Society of Southern California to serve as assistant minister, under Swami Swahananda.
+He was appointed the minister and spiritual leader of the Vedanta Society in 2012.

-In addition to regular lectures and classes, Swami Sarvadevananda addresses schools, colleges and other religious groups throughout Southern California and other parts of the United States whenever called upon.
-He represents the Vedanta Society as a delegate on the Interreligious Council of Southern California and the Hindu-Catholic and Hindu-Episcopal Dialogue of Los Angeles and serves as one of the directors of the Hindu Students’ Organization at USC.
-Swami frequently visits Vedanta centers throughout the U.S.
+In addition to regular lectures and classes, Swami Sarvadevananda addresses schools, colleges, and religious groups throughout Southern California and other parts of the United States whenever called upon.
+He represented the Vedanta Society as a delegate on the Interreligious Council of Southern California and the Hindu-Catholic and Hindu-Episcopal Dialogue of Los Angeles, serves as one of the directors of the Hindu Students’ Organization at USC, and sits on the Advisory Council of the Guibord Center.
+Swami frequently visits Vedanta centers throughout the United States.

 Learn about Vedanta: